samirez67/samirez67.github.io/_posts/2023/2023-01-24-first-post.md

 In this course, I am discovering the ways in which digital technologies shape our understanding of the world and how they impact our personal and professional lives.
 I am learning about the history of computing, the principles of human-centered design, and the ethical considerations that come with digital technology.

 Moving forward, I am excited to continue exploring these topics and to develop the critical thinking skills necessary to assess the impact of technology on society and culture.
 I hope to gain a deeper understanding of how technology can be used to create positive change in the world, and to develop the skills necessary to navigate the complex and rapidly changing digital landscape.

-## Why should I use a static website?
-A static website, simply put, is easier to manage than just about any other option out there for a simple website.
-Since it does not rely on any additional web application, it can be hosted on any webhosting server.
-It does not require regular updates like many dynamic websites such as WordPress or Drupal require.
-Everything that the website needs to work is contained within one directory, making it incredibly easy to move.

-## How is this template different?
-This template has been optimized for ease of use.
-In the next set of instructions you will see that there are less than five files that you need to edit in order to customize the look of the website.